qchemlab-embedding/2023-07-14-workshop/_episodes/17-centralized.md

 ## Before we start:

 * Everyone needs their GitHub account to be added to our central repository.
-* Please add your username to [this document](https://hackmd.io/@gosia/BkUkMsXBU).
-* Then I will add you as a collaborator to this project.

 ### 1. Clone [this repository](https://github.com/comp-sci-tools/centralized-workflow-exercise)